hylu-dev/hylu-blog/content/posts/2024/06/responsive-melee-combat/index.md

 - Despite the collider being a box, Unity will not perform AABB collision but the less efficient mesh collision
 - Doesn't accurately represent the curve shape

+As can be seen above, the bounding collider ends up just being a box anyways.
+We might as well have just used a box collider to begin with.

 ### Approach #2: Repeated Box Curve